New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 Basic Policy Holders: Pay Attention

 The new 35/70/25 minimums apply to standard auto insurance policies.
 If you hold a Basic Policy in New Jersey, your requirements are different — and your protections are far more limited.
-Basic policies don't require bodily injury liability by default (it's optional at just $10,000), and they do not include UM/UIM coverage.
-Experts strongly advise against staying on a Basic Policy in today's environment.
+Basic policies don't require bodily injury liability by default (it's optional at just $10,000), property damage is capped at just $5,000, and they do not include UM/UIM coverage.
+The coverage gap between Basic and Standard policies has widened significantly in 2026.
+Insurance professionals strongly advise most NJ drivers to upgrade to a standard policy.

 Understanding how New Jersey's no-fault and tort rules interact with these new limits is also important.
-To get a full picture of how NJ's auto insurance system compares to other states, check out car insurance differences by state.
+For a full picture of how NJ's auto insurance system compares nationally, check out car insurance laws by state.
+You can also learn how no-fault insurance and PIP requirements apply to New Jersey drivers specifically.

 Farmers logo